gitter-badger/Revised-CommAI-env/docs/Contributions.md

 _To sum up, regardless of the medium, in person, via web front end, telephone, do your research FIRST.
 Then ask.
 If the task is too complex to communicate in a few sentences to a peer, it needs to be reduced further.
-If you can not frame the question as a closed question, yes/no, you likely will not understand the experts answer in that application._
+If you can not frame the question as a closed question, yes/no, you likely will not understand the experts answer which MAY only apply in that precise context.
+You will not know.
+Ask instead ask for general advice if your not prepared.

+I want to stress this should not confine you from asking any OTHER questions you may also want to ask without any preparation._

 A Q&A with startups using machine learning to change their industries Monday, May 15, 2017 7:00 PM